Showing posts with label jacks. Show all posts

 2021 Jan 14, Day trip to Gadsden and Covered Bridges of Alabama

-Today the hubby and I traveled US 72 to I-65 to 67 east to Priceville stopping at Morgan County Memorial Park where they had a Hurley helicopter, a T-34Mentor Plane-on loan from Pensacola, FL, and an M60A1 Tank.
-There were several tall war plaques representing soldiers who had to give their lives.
-For our country.
+Today, the Hubby and I traveled US 72 to I-65 to 67 east to Priceville, stopping at Morgan County Memorial Park where they had a Hurley helicopter, a T-34 Mentor Plane on loan from Pensacola, FL, and an M60A1 Tank.
+There were several tall war memorials representing soldiers who had given their lives for our country.

-Morgan County Memorial Park Priceville, Alabama
+Morgan County Memorial Park, Priceville, Alabama

 We stopped at Jack's in Blountsville for lunch.
 Ordered a kid's chicken finger meal and a blueberry cream cheese pie.
 Saw a carved statue in the trees outside Jack's.